honeydipper/honeydipper/docs/INSTALL.md

 ## Step 3: Hacking away

 This is it, your Honeydipper is bootstrapped.
 You can start to configure it to suite your need.
 The daemon is pulling your config repos every minute, and will reload when changes are detected.
-See the [configuration guide](./configuration.md) for detail, including a way to setup github push event-driven reload.
+See the [Honeydipper  Guides](./README.md) for more documents, including a way to setup github push event-driven reload.